-When selling on your Live, make sure it’s related to the topic.
+When selling on your stream, make sure it’s related to the topic.
 You can’t just sell someone on plumbing services when you were talking about how to fix a leak.
 At that point, your job is just to remind people who you are and who to call in the event they need plumbing services.

 Phew, it’s over.
 You’ve closed your stream and now you’re done, right?
 Wrong!

-1. Add a link in the comment section.
+1. Add a link in the comment section

 If appropriate, link to whatever your main call-to-action was in the video, and always remind people to follow you in the process.

-2. Promote it to help grow your audience.
+2. Promote it to help grow your audience

 You can share it in a group.
 Send a link to your email list.
-You could even turn it into a video ad if you wanted.
-If your Live stream was any good at all, I’d recommend following it up with some promotion.
+You could even turn it into a video ad if you wanted or even add it to a blog post on your website.

-3. Answer any comments you didn’t get to.
+3. Answer any comments you didn’t get to

-Final thoughts on using Facebook Live
+Final thoughts on Facebook Live for business

-If you’re a small business owner thinking about sharing some of your trade secrets, answering some of your customers’ problems and engaging with them in real time, and you’re good in front of the camera, you might just find Facebook Live is the platform for you to get some additional exposure.
+If you’re a small business owner thinking about sharing some of your trade secrets, answering some of your customers’ problems and engaging with them in real-time, and you’re good in front of the camera, you might just find Facebook Live is the platform for you to get some additional exposure.

-If you’ve got what it takes, there aren’t many good reasons not to try Facebook Live.
-It just might be the next best thing for your business.
+If you’ve got what it takes, there aren’t many good reasons not to try Facebook Live for your business.
+It just might be the next best thing for your venture.